Try this delicious vegan Filipino Bola Bola, which is the Philippines’ version of traditional meatballs.

 In a blender, add garbanzo beans, liquid from garbanzo beans, blend until pulpy and pour to a medium-size bowl.

-And in the same bowl mix together the cumin, coriander powder, teaspoon pepper, rolled oats, and all-purpose flour:
+And in the same bowl mix together the cumin, coriander powder, teaspoon of pepper, rolled oats, and all-purpose flour:

 In a frying pan over medium heat and add unrefined coconut oil and saute onion and garlic until translucent: